Home >

 In the United States, there are two types of personal statements that provide employers with a brief overview of your qualifications and career goals.

-The resume objective is 1-3 sentences long and focuses on how you’re going to add value to the specific job or company you’re applying for.
+The resume objective is 1-3 sentences long and focUSes on how you’re going to add value to the specific job or company you’re applying for.
 It’s more suitable for candidates with less than 3 years of experience, career changers, and individuals with large career gaps.

 Here’s an example of a resume objective for an aspiring professional translator.